 - 1. The BCP Local Plan will set out the vision and planning framework for our area for the next 15 years.
 It will provide the land use policies that help us to implement our commitment to address the climate and ecological emergency.
 It will confirm our strategic approach to the delivery of a range of development, including market and affordable housing, employment, tourism, community facilities and supporting infrastructure.
 The Local Plan has to balance these development requirements against the need to protect the built and natural environment, whilst also furthering the response to the council's declared climate and ecological emergency.
 Once adopted, all planning applications will be determined against the Local Plan, making it the most important place-shaping document for the BCP area. - 2.
 We have a statutory duty to prepare and maintain a Local Plan.
 The National Planning Policy Framework (NPPF) sets out that the planning system should be genuinely plan-led with succinct and up-to-date plans.
 We are currently operating three legacy area Local Plans that include over 300 policies, a significant proportion of which are out of date.
 The BCP Local Plan will replace these plans providing a single up-to-date plan for the area. - 3.
 The BCP Draft CIL Charging Schedule sets a non-negotiable charge per square metre upon new development to fund supporting infrastructure.
 It will replace three legacy charging schedules and provide a simpler approach. - 4.
-A timeline of the key stages: - November 2019 consultation on scope and content of the Local Plan. - 2020/2021 preparation of evidence. - January 2022 consultation on our Issues and the Options available to us. - May 2023 the election lead to change in approach with ward councillors shaping the policy for their ward.
+A timeline of the key stages: - November 2019 consultation on scope and content of the Local Plan. - 2020/2021 preparation of evidence. - January 2022 consultation on our Issues and the Options available to us. - May 2023 the election lead to change in approach with ward councillors shaping the policy for their ward. - May 2023 workshops with developers to explore viability and development costs.

-- May 2023 workshops with developers to explore viability and development costs. - November 2023 public drop-in information events before the draft plan comes through the committee cycle. - 4 December 2023 Overview and Scrutiny Board will assess the Draft BCP Local Plan and BCP Draft CIL Charging Schedule and may suggest changes. - 13 December 2023 Cabinet will consider the revised documents containing the agreed changes suggested by Overview and Scrutiny Board. - 9 January 2024 Council meeting final sign off for consultation with any minor changes to the Draft BCP Local Plan and Draft CIL Charging Schedule delegated to the Director of Planning and Destination in consultation with the Portfolio Holder for Dynamic Places, for inclusion in the consultation versions. - End January to early March 2024 public consultation for a statutory 6 week period where anyone may make a representation (a formal response). - End March 2024 As per recommendation (d) the Draft BCP Local Plan and BCP Draft CIL Charging Schedule, evidence base and representations are submitted for examination provided the Director of Planning and Destination in consultation with the Portfolio Holder for Dynamic Places do not consider the need for major changes to the plan, having considered the representations. - April 2024 March 2025 examination where the Inspector takes over and examines the Draft BCP Local Plan and BCP Draft CIL Charging Schedule with a series of public hearings. - May 2025 Towards the end of the examination we will consult on modifications to the Draft BCP Local Plan and BCP Draft CIL Charging Schedule before adopting them as new Council policy, replacing our current plans. - 5.
+- November 2023 public drop-in information events before the draft plan comes through the committee cycle. - 4 December 2023 Overview and Scrutiny Board assessed the documents and made recommendations to Cabinet. - 13 December 2023 Cabinet will consider the documents and recommendations from Overview and Scrutiny Board. - 9 January 2024 Council meeting final sign off for consultation with any minor changes to the Draft BCP Local Plan and Draft CIL Charging Schedule made in accordance with recommendation (b). - End January to early March 2024 public consultation for a statutory 6 week period where anyone may make a representation (a formal response). - End March 2024 As per recommendation (d) the Draft BCP Local Plan and BCP Draft CIL Charging Schedule, evidence base and representations are submitted for examination.
+For clarity in reference to major amendments these would be considered as any changes that would affect the soundness of the Plan and risks failing at examination. - Remainder of 2024 Spring 2025 examination where the Inspector takes over and examines the Draft BCP Local Plan and BCP Draft CIL Charging Schedule with a series of public hearings. - Spring 2025 Towards the end of the examination we will consult on modifications to the Draft BCP Local Plan and BCP Draft CIL Charging Schedule before adopting them as new Council policy, replacing our current plans. - 5.
 While shaping the plan we have met with neighbourhood plan groups, community organisations, developers, service providers, neighbouring councils and statutory bodies.
 A cross-party Local Plan Working Group has provided guidance.